How To Design A Target Operating Model (TOM) That Delivers

 The Operating Model mustn’t be confused with the Business Model, even though this is often the case in many organizations.

-The Business Model delves into an organization’s customers and product offerings (or value propositions) and how to effectively commercialise the business.
+The Business Model delves into an organization’s customers and product offerings (or value chain propositions) and how to effectively commercialize the business.
 Its focus is on how to bring about profit through revenue streams from product offerings, while looking at some of the activities and resources that are required to deliver the product offerings, and service customers.
 The ‘Business Model Canvas’ by Alexander Osterwalder and Yves Pigneur is a great tool.
 It helps organizations big and small to evaluate if they have the right business model and pivot (if needed), especially when conditions change in the ecosystem surrounding the enterprise.
 At a high level, and with a 10,000 foot view from management, it describes WHAT an enterprise must do and WHAT it must change.

 The Operating Model, on the other hand, is a lot less sexy because it is responsible for the HOW, WHERE and WHEN.
 It is part of the execution lifecycle of THE STRATEGY JOURNEY Framework, while the Business Model is part of design.
 Success comes from both the design of the best strategies and then the execution of these strategies to the right degree.
 So a business model without an Operating Model is lost, and unlikely to succeed in delivering the value that it promises to a business enterprise and its customers.